leeclarke/inzoom/README.md

 # inzoom
 A quick Zoom IN Meeting Monitor for use with an Raspberry Pi.
 There  are already a bunch of there out there I am sure but I like groovy so I threw together a quick version for my own amusement and personal comfort!

 I wrote this script to call a Ras-Pi and trigger a little REST endpoint to toggle an on the air light.
-On the Rasp-Pi I'm using the service mentione dhere in [Easyprogramming's](https://aiim.easyprogramming.net/) great write up on how to do this.
+I also added a small API to be installed on the Raspberry-pi to trigger the on air lite.
+All written in Java

 To Run the script
 -----------------